 Let’s take some stress out of your life and help you get a hold of the crazy key situation.
 Taking a bit of time to organize when things are not crazy may save your sanity on a daily basis.

-Organising your car keys can be a tough but rewardingly beneficial task.
+Organizing your car keys can be a tough but rewarding beneficial task.

 This post might contain affiliate links.
 In the event of a sale, I get rewarded a small commission, at no extra cost to you.

 It seems like home keys and car keys would easily be put together on a simple keychain.

 However, what if you don’t just have one door key for your house or other regularly accessed entries?

 You might have keys for a separate garage entry, shed, or workplace.

 In that case, you have to decide if you need the garage and shed entry on a regular basis.

 If not, put them in a different place.
 And even if you don’t have a lot of keys, organizing them will save you from wasting time looking for them.